jipparchus/PTA_MarkingTool/README.md

 <video src="https://github.com/user-attachments/assets/c1e0ff15-0e6e-4827-b0bd-4482e49a38f7" controls playsinline autoplay loop muted width="500"></video>

-3. Summary of marks and feedbacks generation page **(✅"\_\_feedback\_\_" bug has been removed )**
+3. Summary report generation page **(✅"\_\_feedback\_\_" bug has been removed )**

-- Select a homework, confirm the submission OD, then press 'Generate Report' to generate a markdown report.
-Please edit the template in anyways you like!
+- Select a homework, confirm the submission ID, then press 'Generate Report' to generate a markdown report.
+Please edit the template in any ways you like!
 - The syntax of markdown is just tested for my environment only.
 It is expected that the syntax for colour text may not work for your environment.
 Please try replace, e.g. `\textcolor{red}{ABC}` to `<font color='red'> ABC </font>` then convert the notebook to PDF to see if it works.
 - Copy the markdown report and paste that on the submitted .ipynb and convert to .pdf.
 - Conversion command of .ipynb to .pdf may not work for your environment.